delicious-ai/HungarianAlgorithm/README.md

 ## Future Contributions

 To add to this repository, create a branch, push your changes, and submit a Merge Request.
-I will review it before merging.
+We will review it before merging.

 ## Author